Rovinnn/AI_Powered-Intrusion-Detection-System/README.md

 # Port Scan
 sudo hping3 -S -p ++20 -c 100 127.0.0.1

-    📦 Install: sudo apt install hping3 (Linux)

-3. 🦠 Botnet Emulation: LOIC or HOIC (Use with caution)
+3. 🦠 Botnet Emulation (VM Only)

-    Tools like LOIC are not safe to use on real networks.

-    You can run them inside a VM with isolated networking to test how your IDS responds.

-4. 🧪 Metasploit Framework (Advanced)

-    Exploit known vulnerabilities (e.g. Heartbleed, SMB)

-    Use auxiliary/scanner modules for PortScan/DDoS sim

-    Requires setup of vulnerable targets (e.g., Metasploitable2)

-✅ Easy Local Safe Setup (Recommended for Now)

-    Spin up a Python HTTP server:

-python -m http.server 80

-    Run slowloris from a separate terminal/VM:

-python3 slowloris.py 127.0.0.1

-    Your realtime_ids.py should start detecting high-volume flows (e.g., DoS Hulk or Slowl
+Tools like LOIC, HOIC, or Metasploit can emulate attacks but must be run in isolated test labs only.
+🔒 Safety Warning

+    NEVER run attacks on public networks

+    Use only inside VMs or isolated test environments

+    Protect your host system with firewalls and snapshots

+📥 Dataset Source

+    📄 CICIDS2017 Dataset

 📝 License

-MIT License — feel free to use and adapt!
+MIT License — free to use, adapt, and modify for your own research or deployment.

 ## 🔍 Demo Output